VeraSimon/error-handler/README.md

 	title: 'Object not found',
 	description: 'The server was unable to find the specified object',
 	recoveryInstructions: 'Please ensure you specify an existing object and try again.',
-	errorOutput: "Where is the thing?!"
+	errorOutput: 'Where is the thing?!'
 }
 ```

 ## errors.js/errors

-You can find the full list of HTTP errors currently added in th errors.js file.
+You can find the full list of HTTP errors currently added in the errors.js file.
 It's currently just a large javascript object with sub-objects representing each status.